Global Citizenship Education

 The Biscuit Game

 Active and participatory learning methodologies are key to GCE.
-Teachers take on a facilitation role – using methodologies to support students learning, rather than them being the central port of information and answers.
-Students are therefore enabled to play an active role in shaping their learning, and teachers learn alongside them.
+Teachers take on a facilitation role – using methodologies to support students’ learning, rather than them being the central port of information and answers.
+Students are enabled to play an active role in shaping their learning.
+Teachers guide, support and co-construct knowledge in this way of learning.

 Utilising active and participatory learning methodologies, teachers can support students to build their knowledge, skills, values and attitudes to ultimately take action on global issues of injustice that are important to them.